City Magistrate John Lamb

 The City Council appointed John Lamb as the Presiding Magistrate for the Tolleson City Court in 2018.
 Prior to his appointment Judge Lamb served as a judge for twenty years in state courts--the Holbrook City and Justice Courts and the highest trial court, the State of Arizona Superior Court—and then for four years as a tribal court judge for the Yavapai-Apache Nation and the Salt River Pima-Maricopa Indian Community.

-In his 24 years on the bench, Judge Lamb has been selected to serve on the faculty of the Arizona Judicial College where he has taught judicial classes to Arizona judges on, among other topics, how to run an efficient court.
+In his 28 years on the bench, Judge Lamb has been selected to serve on the faculty of the Arizona Judicial College where he has taught judicial classes to Arizona judges on, among other topics, how to run an efficient court.
 He has also been selected to write and re-write legal instruction materials for other judges.
 Judge Lamb also served on the Editorial Advisory Board for Wendell—the Arizona Judicial Reference Site--and on the Arizona Judicial Law Review for judges.
+Judge Lamb currently serves as the Vice President of the Arizona Magistrates Association.

 During his time on the bench, the Arizona Supreme Court Chief Justice appointed Judge Lamb, as one of two superior court judges in the state, to sit on her newly formed Court Leadership Institute of Arizona.
 The Arizona State Senate President appointed Judge Lamb as a member of the Joint Study Committee on the State Funding of the Court System.
 The Arizona State Bar President appointed Judge Lamb to the Criminal Jury Instruction Committee where he helped write the jury instructions used in every criminal trial in the state.
 The Arizona Supreme Court has on numerous occasions appointed Judge Lamb to be a Mentor for other judges.